 In April 2012, the Insomnia High street franchise was launched and the process of recruiting new franchise owners began with a target of opening 15 franchise stores in 5 years.
 The first franchise store was opened in 2013, with additional franchise stores already in the pipe line.

 2015 saw the announcement of an exciting new partnership with leading international retailer, Debenhams.
 The first store opened at Debenhams in the Mahon Point Shopping Centre, Cork.
-The Cork store was followed promptly by the first UK outlet opening in Rugby, with further openings in Bradford, Cardiff and Bristol.
+The Cork store was followed promptly by the first UK outlet opening in Rugby, with further openings in Bradford, Cardiff, Bristol Brocklebank, Watford, Stockport and Leeds.

 As well as Debenhams, Insomnia also have a partnership with leading Irish based retail business, Primark.
 To date Insomnia have opened in several Primark stores in Ireland including Waterford, Swords, Liffey Valley and Athlone, with further openings in the UK including Bromley, Reading and Oxford Street.